 Where: 100 E Water Street, New Albany; Rain location: Parking garage on the corner of State and Market streets

 Bounce from one decked-out car to another while filling your goody bags with treats at the Georgetown Trunk or Treat.
 Enjoy a safe and family-friendly Halloween haven without those endless dark streets or marathon hikes between houses.

 Where: Georgetown Park, 9100 Lois Lane, Georgetown, IN

 Get ready for tricks, treats, music, food trucks and more Halloween festivities at Big Four Boo Fest, a fun event for the entire family.

 Where: Big Four Station Park in Jeffersonville.

-The iconic board game Candy Land will be brought to life at the City of Charlestown's Trail and Treat event on October 28 at Greenway Park.
-Over the summer, the City of Charlestown partnered with Fine Arts students from Indiana University Southeast to create life-size characters from the Candy Land board game, including Mr. Mint, Lolly, King Kandy, Grandma Nut and more.
-The classic characters will be set up along the trail where community organizations will be handing out candy to trick-or-treaters.
-Following Trail and Treat, families can stick around for a movie in the park–Disney’s Cruella.
+The City of Charlestown's annual Trail and Treat event returns on October 27 at Greenway Park.
+Over the summer, the City of Charlestown partnered with Fine Arts students from Indiana University Southeast to create scenes from Alice in Wonderland, which will be set up along the trick-or-treat trail.
+Community organizations will be handing out candy to trick-or-treaters.
+Attendees will also get a chance to meet characters from the movie!
+The first 200 people in attendance will be treated to “A Very Merry Halloween Tea Party,” receiving tea or lemonade and a cookie courtesy of Charlestown Coffee and Cream and Subway.
+Following Trail and Treat, families can stick around to watch the Disney classic “Alice in Wonderland,” in the park.
 Concessions at the park will be open offering popcorn, hot dogs, chips, candy bars and drinks for sale.
-Big Nita’s Cheesecakes will also be in attendance!
+Food trucks – Spud Bank, Café Lomez and Big Nita’s Cheesecakes will also be in attendance!

 Where: Greenway Park, 400 Market Street, Charlestown